padro89/snakemake-workflow-cnag/README.md

 ### Implement the pathway analysis using Snakemake

+### Integrate Marc's alignment workflow

+### Add conda dependencies to the each step in the Snakemake workflow

+- There's a specific option in each rule.

 ### Update the  script to include DESeq latest version

 - There is some problem with the `lfcShrinkage()` part.
 Second argument should be `coefs`, not `contrasts`.
 Maybe if I fix this part it will work with the latest version.